-But when Sculptor Bob Cassilly looked at the site, he saw something more.
-He saw an amusement park celebrating the history of cement production in St. Louis, filled with statues and sculptures and old machinery turned into fascinating attractions, and that's what he began to build in the space.
+But when sculptor and visionary Bob Cassilly looked at the site, he saw something more.
+He saw an art amusement park celebrating the history of cement production in St. Louis, filled with statues and sculptures and old machinery turned into fascinating attractions, and that's what he began to build in the space.

 Locations with formerly booming industries often find themselves with the opportunity to celebrate their cultural and economic history with an amusement park exhibiting that glory.
 Southern Indiana, known for its famous limestone quarries, has its half-constructed limestone pyramid.
 In Vietnam, there is the Suoi Tien Cultural Theme Park, celebrating the local Buddhist tradition.

 Bob Cassilly had already put St. Louis's name on the oddball art park map with the City Museum, a sprawling playhouse built from repurposed industrial and architectural objects.
 Cementland was his opportunity to create again, this time with acres to expand.

 So he got a bulldozer and combined it with his artistic ambition.
 The park would fit right in with his long history of whimsical, playful sculptures and projects, all hinging on the intersection between childhood nostalgia and subversive counterculture.
 He invited the construction crews to keep dumping their leftover dirt — it was simply more material for him to play with.
 To create with.